adon-cloudcannon/landing-page-test/src/collections/ssg-pages/hugo.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      CloudCannon gives you everything you need to create and manage your documentation content, all on one platform.
-                      You’ll be able to build and host the best performing docs sites on the web with the help of our MkDocs CMS.
+                      Everything you need for content management, all on one platform.
+Let your team build new pages, edit them visually, and host the best performing sites on the web with the help of the CloudCannon CMS for Hugo.&nbsp;
                   styles:
                     desktop:
                       text_alignment: